UPDATE: ANZ will officially acquire Suncorp Bank on 31 July, 2024.

 Suncorp, which will continue to offer insurance services after offloading its banking business, has agreed to waive its brand licensing fees and help cover the costs of ANZ's takeover.

-"Suncorp Bank customers will continue to receive the same great service, from the same exceptional Suncorp Bank staff," Mr Elliott said.
+"Suncorp Bank customers will continue to receive the same great service, from the same exceptional Suncorp Bank staff," Mr Elliott said in June.

 "Over time, we'll make available to them ANZ's leading technology, giving them access to the very latest in banking services."